-We note that the Brauer graph G=(V,E) may contain loops and multiple edges.
-Denote by val(v) the valency of the vertex $v \in V$; It is defined to be the number of edges in G incident to v, with the convention that a loop is counted twice.
-We call the edge i with vertex v truncated at v if m(v)val(v)=1.
+In a concrete Brauer graph, we often use the sign [m(v)] to denote the multiplicity of v.
+We note that the Brauer graph G = (V, E) may contain loops and multiple edges.
+The valency of a vertex $v \in V$, denote by val(v), is the number of edges in G incident to v with the convention that a loop is counted twice.
+We call the edge i with vertex v truncated at v if m(v)val(v) = 1.